AnshulDhamot17/Containers/README.md

 * You build a container image (which is like creating a snapshot of your software environment).

-* Then, you push that image to a container registry, where it's saved.
+* Then, you push (upload) that image to a container registry, where it's saved.

-* Later, when you want to use that image (on another computer, or in a cloud), you can pull it from the registry and run it.
+* Later, when you want to use that image (on another computer, or in a cloud), you can pull (download) it from the registry and run it.

 Think of it like an app store for containers: you upload images (like apps) and others can download them when needed.
 Popular container registries include Docker Hub, Google Container Registry (GCR), and Amazon Elastic Container Registry (ECR).